UWPCE-PythonCert/SystemDevelopment/slides_sources/source/wxpython.rst

 -------------

-Traditional Graphical User Interface Applications}
+Traditional Graphical User Interface Applications

-Run entirely on local machine -- interactive, interface and logic code in one process}
+Run entirely on local machine -- interactive, interface and logic code in one process